AlbertoDSosa/ngbp-material/README.md

 - Well-documented, to show new developers *why* things are set up the way they are.
 - It should be responsive to evidence.
-Community feedback is therefore crucial to the success of `ngBoilerplate`.
+Community feedback is therefore crucial to the success of `ngMaterial-bp`.

-But `ngBoilerplate` is not an example of an AngularJS app: this is a kickstarter.
+But `ngMaterial-bp` is not an example of an AngularJS app: this is a kickstarter.
 If you're looking for an example of what a complete, non-trivial AngularJS app that does something real looks like, complete with a REST backend and authentication and authorization, then take a look at